borisbaldassari/my-ggi-deploy/README.md

 1. Commit and publish that file to your repository
 1. Export the access token as an environment variable: `export GGI_GITLAB_TOKEN=xxxxxxx`.
 1. Enable CI/CD feature for the project : go to Settings > Visibility, project features, permissions > CI/CD and save changes
-1. Configure GitLab Pages feature for the project : go to Deploy > Pages, uncheck 'Use unique domain' and Save changes
 1. Create a CI/CD env variable: go to Settings > CI/CD > Variables, then add a variable named `GGI_GITLAB_TOKEN` and set the access token as the value.
 Make it `Masked and hidden` (will not be shown in Jobs logs and revealed once set), `Protected` (cannot be used in non-protected branches) and non-expandable.

     <img src="resources/setup_create-variable-1.png" width="50%" height="50%"> <img src="resources/setup_create-variable-2.png" width="50%" height="50%">